 Prepared by Natalie Goldstrohm and Michael Homer Jr.

-This is the authors' summary from a 26-page report.
+This is the authors' summary from a 28-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Hubbard Creek Reservoir were surveyed in 2011 using electrofishing and trap nets and in 2012 using gill nets.
-This report summarizes survey results and contains a management plan for the reservoir based on those findings.
+Fish populations in Hubbard Creek Reservoir were surveyed by electrofishing and trap netting in 2015, and gill netting in 2016.
+Historical data are presented with the recent data for comparison.
+This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program